Cheryl Lai

-Cheryl Lai is a Taiwan media executive who has been a cultural attache in the UK and Japan.
+Cheryl Lai is a Taiwanese media executive who has been a cultural attache in the UK and Japan.
 She became the chairperson of Radio Taiwan International in 2022.

 Life

 Lai was the President of Radio Taiwan International from 2003 to 2006.
 The service broadcasts in 14 languages and is praised by the Taiwan's Ministry of Culture.

 In 2017 she was in London as a cultural attache in London.
 She left in 2019 to join a cultural exchange project with Japan.
 She was there until 2021.